-We’re not sure who Tilly Devine is, but if she’s as good as the bar Love, Tilly Devine, we might just love her too.
-The food here is just as good, if not better than the selection of wines and spirits.
+Named after one of Australia’s foremost crime bosses, Love, Tilly Devine is one of the best Darlinghurst bars.
+More than just a hole in the wall, the food here is just as good, if not better than the selection of wines and spirits.
 We recommend trying the Japanese vegemite on parmesan toast, a combination of flavours we didn’t know we needed until now.

 Address: 91 Crown Lane, Darlinghurst NSW 2010